Gabapentin and pregnancy

 Gabapentin and breastfeeding

-Gabapentin passes into breast milk in small amounts.
+Gabapentin passes into breast milk in very small amounts.
 It has not been known to cause any side effects in breastfed babies.
+But it's important to keep monitoring your baby if you're taking any medicine while breastfeeding.

 Gabapentin and fertility

-There's no evidence to suggest that taking gabapentin reduces fertility in either men or women.
-However, discuss your pregnancy plans with a doctor.
+However, speak to a doctor if you're trying to get pregnant.
 They may wish to review your medicine and prescribe a higher dose of folic acid for you to take (5mg a day) before you become pregnant.

 Speak to a pharmacist or your doctor before taking gabapentin if you're trying to get pregnant.